 Quality of outcome

 The quality of outcome is affected by the lack of technical skills.
-The content doesn’t hang together as much as I’d like it to, I’m not sure if a theme comes across well without referring to the written part of the assignment so that’s reflecting that perhaps my thoughts weren’t totally clear and the fact that I had never taken an image with the idea of using it in a set or conveying a message; until then any photograph I had taken had been about a single image and some potential beauty or interest I had seen in a subject.
-I had a feeling, a mood, I was trying to convey in the set and I think overall I managed that, but some images let it down and didn’t communicate what I thought they would.
+The content doesn’t hang together as much as I’d like it to, I’m not sure if a theme comes across well without referring to the written part of the assignment so that’s reflecting that perhaps my thoughts weren’t totally clear.
+I had never taken an image with the idea of using it in a set or conveying a message; until then any photograph I had taken had been about a single image and some potential beauty or interest I had seen in a subject.
+But in this assignment I had a feeling I was trying to convey in the set, and I think overall I managed that, despite some images not communicating what I thought they would.

 An image that didn’t say what I wanted it to

 I think I am becoming more creative as I go through the course.
 I took a lot of images for this assignment and I also took instant images.
 I would have liked to work with film which is a suggestion my tutor mentioned for A5.
 I took images from moving cars, images that were pure experiments that I feel worked well to convey a mood.

 I certainly spent a lot of time thinking about this assignment.
 But I really didn’t do much research at all.
 Initially I found it hard to reflect on feedback as by the time I had finished I just wanted to move on to something new.
 Hopefully I am now correcting those deficiencies with this reflection and with further work.
 I did start to think about some of the ideas my tutor mentioned, but that research was all after the work, not during and before.
 Until a few months ago the research in terms of looking at the work of other photographers has been a real weakness for me.

 I will take more images, trying to replace those that didn’t work, especially the underpass image which I think might work with a wider lens that shows more of the countryside on the left of the image balanced with the graffiti on the right.